Euphredes/Euphredes/README.txt

 are a set of destinations to travel for making exchanges.
 There are traps scattered throughout the places I travel.
-The traps are evaded, not confronted.
+The traps are evaded, not to be confronted.
 There are items I need to acquire and carry for survival and distribution.
 There are storage sites